gatsbyjs/gatsby/packages/gatsby-source-wordpress/docs/tutorials/querying-data.md

 > NOTE: We'll take a look at building that template in the next section.

-Next, we iterate over all the posts that were returned from our GraphQL Query, and use the `createPage` function to create pages.
+Next, iterate over all the posts that were returned from our GraphQL Query, and use the `createPage` function to create pages.

 ```js